vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 --- type:PlainMultipleChoiceExercise lang:sql xp:50 key:4d55b1adf8
 ## HAVING a great time

 In SQL, `WHERE` cannot be used with aggregate functions.
-To deal with this, you can instead use the `HAVING` keyword.
+Instead, you can use the `HAVING` keyword to filter based on the results of grouped operations.
 For example,

 ```
 SELECT release_year